There's One Born Every Minute

-There's One Born Every Minute, also known as Man or Mouse, is a 1942 American Universal Pictures comedy film directed by Harold Young.
-It was Elizabeth Taylor's first film and one of her only films with Universal Studios.
+There's One Born Every Minute, also known as Man or Mouse, is a 1942 American comedy film directed by Harold Young.
+It was Elizabeth Taylor's first film and one of her only films with Universal Pictures.

 The film is a comedy about false advertising.
 The Twine family profits from marketing their puddings as containing the fantastic Vitamin Z, with the press failing to realize that this vitamin does not exist.
 A local scientist is persuaded to act as a shill for their product.

 Plot

 With a helpful push from his wife Minerva, Lemuel P. Twine, "Lem", decides to enter the scene of politics, by running a campaign as reform-mayor of his hometown Witumpka Falls.
 Normally he runs the Twine's Tasty Pudding Powder Company.

 Lem is unaware that his financial backer, Lester Cadwalader Sr., wants him to run in order to secure that the current mayor, Moe Carson, is re-elected.
 When Lem's oldest daughter Helen Barbara is on her way to her date with Cadwalader's son Lester Jr., aka "Les", she accidentally bumps into her ex-boyfriend Jimmy Hanagan, who is just back from marketing studies at college.

 Since Jimmy hasn't found work within his field of advertising yet, he is currently working as a clerk at the Cadwalader's general store.
 When Les sees Helen and Jimmy together he is jealous and end up firing Jimmy from the store.
 Instead Jimmy gets a job as advertising director for Helen's father's company.
 At work, Jimmy comes up with the idea of telling the consumers that the puddings are full of Vitamin Z, a made-up healthy ingredient.
 He goes on to persuade a local scientist, Asa Quiesenberry, to work with him on the marketing of the product, claiming the discovery of the new fantastic vitamin.
 The product is tested in a faux laboratory and the media is informed of the vitamin's superior qualities.
 Among other effects, it is said to enhance the female sexual appetite.